 Unfortunately, both his body and his wife’s mind were working tirelessly against evolution to ensure he did not receive the surgery he so desperately desired.
 His father-in-law lost his life to an infection after a simple procedure, a tragedy which resulted in his wife’s iatrophobia, a paralyzing fear of doctors.
 Her case made her weep at anything related to modern medicine.
-Instead of taking a simple pill to treat a headache, she saw herbalists and healers, who sold her ‘alternative medicines’ and blatant lies.
-The revelation that he had even seen a surgeon and not trusted the word of her ‘experts’ led to weeks of badgering.
-The Tylenol bottle hidden in his armoire may as well been a vial of heroin.
+Instead of taking a simple pill to treat a headache, she saw herbalists and healers, who sold her alternative medicines and blatant lies.
+The revelation that he had even seen a surgeon, and not trusted the word of her so-called experts, led to weeks of badgering.
+The bottle of pain relief medicine hidden in his armoire may as well be a vial of heroin.

-Mister Malcolm kneaded his palm into his lightly cushioned buttocks, the pressure temporarily dampening the discomfort.
+Mister Malcolm kneaded his palm into his backside, the pressure temporarily dampening the discomfort.
 Another knock carried through the front door, this time successfully penetrating the discord within his eardrums and alerting him to his guest.
-The pained man glanced towards the second-floor landing another nine steps above him and grew suddenly fearful the caller would wake his wife from her slumber.
+The pained man glanced towards the second floor landing another nine steps above him and grew suddenly fearful the caller would wake his wife from her slumber.
 The master bedroom was only a few paces past the landing, and he knew she would not let him hear the end of it if she lost even a second of sleep.
-Her herbalist had recommended she get no less than ten hours sleep each night.
+Her herbalist recommended she get no less than ten hours sleep each night.

-Had she not fired their butler, Leon, the previous week for disposing of the apple cores she’d been secretly fermenting beneath her bed, evidently to be used in some sort of detoxifying cream, the knocking would not have been an issue.
+If she hadn’t fired their butler, Leon, the previous week for disposing of the apple cores she’d been secretly fermenting beneath her bed—evidently to be used in some sort of detoxifying cream—the knocking would not have been an issue.
 Leon would have aided him up the stairs to bed.
 Leon would have answered the front door.
 Leon would have solved the dozen headaches the week had offered like the ant infestation in the kitchen, the armoire’s wobbly leg, or the leaky bedroom ceiling.
-He would have done all of that and continued his primary task: helping Mister Malcolm maintain his distance from Misses Malcolm.
+He would have done all of that and continued his primary task: helping Mister Malcolm maintain his distance from Missus Malcolm.

 Mister Malcolm lowered himself onto his rear.
 Although he was angry to lose his vertical progress, he was grateful for the temporary reprieve from the pain of climbing.
 Going down the staircase, he had found, was a much easier process than scaling up it.
 The man rolled onto his belly and carefully slid himself downwards into the foyer.
 It embarrassed him that his body had forced him into such a ridiculous circumstance.
-If any of his colleagues were to ever witness or even hear about this, he might just explode from embarrassment.
-Leon had been the only one to ever observe the exercise, it perhaps was Leon who had initially suggested it.
+If any of his colleagues were to ever witness or even hear about this, he might explode from embarrassment.
+Leon had been the only one to ever observe the exercise since he was the one who had initially suggested it.

 Mister Malcolm tried to dissect a modicum of sanity from the stranger’s absurd chattering but found he had not understood a single word.
-The words themselves had been distracting but equally so was what the stranger held in his hands and the nature of the hands themselves: an impending avalanche of cash overflowing from the grip of skeletal fingers.
+The words had been hard to follow but equally distracting was what the stranger held in his hands: an impending avalanche of cash overflowing from the grip of skeletal fingers.

 “Good god, sir!”
-The visitor’s dreadful appearance sent Mister Malcolm limping backward through the foyer, the fear outshining the pain from his hip.
+The visitor’s dreadful appearance sent Mister Malcolm limping backward into the foyer, fear surpassing the pain from his hip.
 Half-hidden behind the raised collar of a peacoat and a slouched herringbone cap, the figure of death stood before him.
-Mister Malcolm had never seen a dead body before, not a real one, only the undertaker’s embalmed masterworks disguised to give the appearance of life.
+Mister Malcolm had never seen a true dead body before, only the undertaker’s embalmed masterworks disguised to give the appearance of life.
 Even with Mister Malcolm’s unfamiliarity with cadavers, this man was a clear portrait taken of those too poor to afford the undertaker’s cosmetic finish.

-Cecil spoke with the excitable rhythm of a teenager, rattling words tripping over one another as they stampeded from his mouth, it was hard for Mister Malcolm to follow along through the fearful chatter of his own teeth.
+Cecil spoke with the excitable rhythm of a teenager, words tripping over one another as they stampeded from his mouth.
+It was hard for Mister Malcolm to follow along through the fearful chatter of his own teeth.
 Cecil crossed deeper into the foyer and beckoned with his sunken skull for Mister Malcolm to follow.

 “$16,425 is what you paid me to save the lives of you and your wife,” the stranger called over his shoulder as he entered into the study.

-Mister Malcolm trailed cautiously, his instinct screaming at him to demand this ‘Cecil’ creature leave the manor at once, but as a tactical businessman he knew better than to listen to his gut.
-He knew numbers and facts, he had built his entire fortune ignoring his instincts and listening to his ledgers; and that was the very reason that he refrained from shouting: the numbers.
-Sixteen-thousand-four-hundred-twenty-five dollars was the exact amount that was stored within his secret safe.
+Mister Malcolm cautiously trailed behind, his instincts screaming at him to demand this Cecil creature leave the manor at once.
+As a tactical businessman however, he knew better than to listen to his gut.
+He knew numbers and facts; he had built his entire fortune ignoring his instincts and listening to his ledgers.
+The numbers were the very reason that he refrained from shouting. $16,425 was the exact amount that was stored within his secret safe.